Oshawott324/agentic_polymarket/README.md

 That choice is deliberate for this project:

-- it keeps the code open source,
-- it requires network-deployed modifications to be shared back,
-- it preserves more control over hosted forks than permissive licenses like MIT or Apache-2.0.

 The license does not grant trademark rights to the project name, branding, or logos.